8 Tips to Make Online Learning More Engaging for Kids

 Allow your kids to take control of their progress and encourage them to communicate how they’re feeling about the material while online learning.
 You can create color labels to make it easier for your kids to describe where they are in the virtual learning process.
 For instance, red could mean they’re not ready to advance to a new topic, green could mean they’re ready, and yellow could mean they’re unsure.
 Your child can use this system to communicate how they feel about each school subject.

 Educational Games with Best Online Learning Platforms:

 Kids always take an interest in learning when it’s fun!
 Play a few educational games before or after classes to keep your kids thinking.
-They can play Osmo’s word games, puzzle games, or other interactive kids games that blends digital and physical play with best online learning platforms.
+They can play Osmo’s word games, puzzle for kids, or other interactive games for kids that blends digital and physical play with best online learning platforms.

 Recognize Feelings-Virtual Learning: